dvidelabs/flatcc/doc/binary-format.md

 written must also store the segment length to support reassembly.
 StreamBuffers avoid this problem.

-Some may like the idea that the root table is stored first but modern CPU cache systems do not care much about the order of access as long as as their is some aspect of locality of reference and the same applies to disk access while network access likely will have the end of the buffer in hot cache as this is the last sent.
-The average distance between objects will be the same for both FlatBuffers and StreamBuffers.

 StreamBuffers treat `uoffset_t` the same as `soffset_t` when the special limitation that `uoffset_t` is always negative when viewed as two's complement values.